By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on hospital medication error claims.

 There are a wide variety of symptoms and health problems that a patient given the wrong medication could suffer from.
 They range from being fairly minor to life threatening, exactly what happens depends on the medication and the health status of the patient.

-Don’t be put off if your reaction to the wrongly prescribed medication was not as severe as the responses just listed above, even if you only suffered reactions such as tiredness, rashes or vomiting you ought to call our team to discuss whether or not you have grounds to seek compensation.
+Don’t be put off if your reaction to the wrongly prescribed medication was not as severe as the responses just listed above, even if you only suffered reactions such as tiredness, rashes or vomiting you ought to call our team to discuss whether or not you have grounds to seek compensation for hospital medication error claims.

-You will probably be wondering how much compensation you could receive if you made a personal injury claim that was successful.
+You will probably be wondering how much compensation you could receive if you made hospital medication error claims that were successful.
 We cannot give you an exact figure in his guide since compensation needs to be calculated on a case by case basis depending on the individual circumstances of those making the personal injury claim.
 However we can outline how compensation is calculated in a way that could help you get a rough idea.
 This table is a personal injury claims calculator, it shows how much money can be awarded for the effects of various types of injuries.
 The important principle to bear in mind is that more compensation will be awarded for injuries that are more severe.
 For a more specific figure you would have to speak to a solicitor.

 |Dermatitis (a)||Both hands afflicted with dermatitis, causing pain and cracked skin with impacts on domestic life, employment and possibly psychological well being.||£12,900 to £18,020|